Addepar/ember-table/tests/dummy/app/pods/docs/guides/main/infinite-scroll/template.md

 # Infinite Scroll

-Ember Table has all the pieces required to implement an infinite scroll table.
+Ember Table provides all the building blocks required to build an infinite scrolling table.

 {{#docs-demo as |demo|}}
   {{#demo.example}}